pduranti/mercadolibre.github.com/_posts/guide/listing/2012-05-04-listing-introduction.markdown

 ## Seller reputation {#seller-reputation}

 For each sale confirmed in MercadoLibre, seller and buyer have 21 days to send their feedback about.
 Those feedback could be positive, negative or neutral.
-The sum of the feedbacks are the reputation of seller and buyer.
+The sum of the feedbacks are the reputation of sellers and buyers.

 {% highlight javascript %}
 {